William Barr: Second tenure

+Barr has made commentary about social and religious issues in speeches and television appearances.
+In an October 2019 address at the University of Notre Dame, Barr asserted that "militant secularists" had been attacking Judeo-Christian values for five decades, stating, "This is not decay.
+This is organized destruction.
+Secular forces and their allies have marshaled all the forces of mass communication, popular culture, the entertainment industry, and academia, in an unremitting assault on religion and traditional values."

+Barr has sometimes supported controversial or false statements made by Trump.

+On September 21, 2020, Barr joined Advisor Ivanka Trump, Georgia governor Brian Kemp, First Lady Marty Kemp, and Tim Tebow in Atlanta to announce $100 million in grant funding for victims of human trafficking.

-On December 21, 2020, Barr announced federal charges against Mohammed Abouagela Masud for building the bomb that destroyed Pan Am Flight 103.
+On December 21, 2020, Barr announced federal charges against Abu Agila Masud for building the bomb that destroyed Pan Am Flight 103.
 Barr had taken an interest in solving that case, both during and between his tenures as attorney general.

 In May 2021, federal judge Beryl Howell unsealed documents showing that in November 2020 the Barr DOJ persuaded a grand jury to subpoena Twitter for information to identify who operated a parody Twitter account, @NunesAlt, that mocked Republican congressman and ardent Trump ally Devin Nunes.
 Twitter was also issued a gag order in the matter.
 Challenging the subpoena, the company noted Nunes's history of litigation and argued that the subpoena appeared to be a government attempt to aid his efforts to retaliate against his critics, and violated the First Amendment.
 The DOJ cited 18USC§875(c) that prohibits threats, but did not provide any examples of threats to Twitter attorneys.
 CNN reported that investigators sought information about several online accounts relating to threats against senator Mitch McConnell.
 The DOJ withdrew the subpoena one week after Twitter challenged it to Howell, who oversees federal grand juries, in March 2021.

-Prior to Barr's second tenure, the Trump Justice Department in 2017 and 2018 subpoenaed metadata from the iCloud accounts of at least a dozen individuals associated with the House Intelligence Committee, including that of Democrat ranking member Adam Schiff and Eric Swalwell, and family members, to investigate leaks to the press about contacts between Trump associates and Russia.
+Prior to Barr's second tenure, the Trump Justice Department in 2017 and 2018 subpoenaed metadata from the iCloud accounts of at least a dozen individuals associated with the House Intelligence Committee, including that of ranking Democratic member Adam Schiff and Eric Swalwell, and family members, to investigate leaks to the press about contacts between Trump associates and Russia.